Riminder/hrflow-connectors/README.md

 * **`poetry.lock`** : File containing the exact versions of the dependencies to ensure that the package versions are consistent for everyone working on your project.
 * **`pyproject.toml`** : File that orchestrates the project and its dependencies.
 * **`pytest.ini`** : The main configuration file of pytest, which can change the running mode of pytest.
-* **`setup.cfg`** : A Python package which supports providing all of a Python distribution's metadata and build configuration rather than in the `setup.py` script.
+* **`setup.cfg`** : A Python package that supports providing all of a Python distribution's metadata and build configuration rather than in the `setup.py` script.
 * **`setup.py`** : The minimal setup.py which calls the configuration in `setup.cfg`.

 ## :woman_technologist: Contributions